Original Issuance Date: July 1, 2015

 6. Policy

-Faculty, academic staff, limited appointees, student assistants, and employees-in-training on an academic year contract or on an annual contract that does not include work during one or more summer months who are expected to return to benefits eligible employment on or before the start of the fall semester are eligible to maintain insurance coverage through the summer months and will prepay for summer coverage through benefit deductions on the first two paychecks of the month in March, April, and May.
+Faculty, academic staff, university staff, limited appointees, student assistants, and employees-in-training on an academic year contract or on an annual contract that does not include work during one or more months who are expected to return to benefits eligible employment at the conclusion of their Short Work Break are eligible to maintain insurance coverage through the period of the Short Work Break, and will prepay the employee contributions necessary for those benefits through supplemental benefit deductions during the annual period of active employment immediately preceding the Short Work Break.
+These supplemental benefit deductions will be evenly divided between the first two pay periods of each month during the annual period of active employment.
+The total amount deducted during this time frame will equal the required employee benefit contributions for the time period encompassed by the Short Work Break.

-The following employees also qualify for summer prepay deductions:
+The following employees also qualify for benefit prepay deductions:

 • Employees in the OT1 employee category may also be eligible for summer prepay deductions if they meet one of the criteria outlined above.

-Each institution is responsible for identifying who is eligible for summer prepay deductions based on the criteria set forth in this policy.
+Each institution is responsible for identifying who is eligible for benefit prepay deductions based on the criteria set forth in this policy.

-The expectation to return in the fall for insurance benefit purposes does not constitute a contractual agreement or immediately imply eligibility for the Wisconsin Retirement System (WRS).
+The expectation to return to active employment following the Short Work Break for insurance benefit purposes does not constitute a contractual agreement or immediately imply eligibility for the Wisconsin Retirement System (WRS).
 WRS eligibility needs to be evaluated once the details of the contract are known and mutually agreed upon.

-Institutions will use the report from HRS along with evaluating employees who would not appear on the HRS annual report to determine employees who will have summer prepay deductions from the first two paychecks of the month in March, April, and May each year.
-A website outlining processing resources for HRS is available in section 7 of this policy.
+Institutions will use the report from the HR system along with evaluating employees who would not appear on the HR system annual report to determine employees who will have benefit prepay deductions from the first two paychecks of each month during the annual period of active employment.

-HRS will automatically set up the employee to receive summer prepay deductions.
+The HR system will automatically set up the employee for benefit prepay deductions.
 UW-Shared Services, Service Operations will provide a list of these employees to each institution for review following the load.
-The institution must take action to stop or change the summer prepay deductions, if appropriate.
+The institution must work with UW-Shared Services, Service Operations to take action to stop or change the benefit prepay deductions, if appropriate.
+Employees who are enrolled in the Academic Pay Deferral program under System Administrative Policy (SYS) 216, Academic Basis Pay Deferral Policy, will not be enrolled in Benefit Prepay Deductions, since these employees will have summer employee benefit contributions withheld from their summer paychecks.

-2. If an employee’s annual basis appointment is benefits-eligible but the employee will not be working during one or more summer months, and the benefits primary flag is attached to that appointment:
+III.
+If an employee’s annual basis appointment is benefits-eligible but the employee will not be working during one or more months, and the benefits primary flag is attached to that appointment:

-HRS will not automatically set up the employee to receive summer prepay deductions.
-The institution must identify these employees, place them on a short work break in HRS for the duration of the summer break and manually set up the summer prepay deductions.
+The HR system will not automatically set up the employee to receive benefit prepay deductions.
+The institution must identify these employees, place them on a short work break in the HR system for the duration of the short work break and work with UW-Shared Services, Service Operations to manually set up the benefit prepay deductions.

-C. Benefit Plans Subject to Summer Prepay Deductions
+C. Benefit Plans Subject to Benefit Prepay Deductions

 • State Group Health Insurance